Syncing 10,000 leads/mo? GET A DEMO

 Partner ID

-Partner ID tracking is primarily used to manage offers with conversions that occur on a regular basis.
-You can view certain attributions associated with a click using a partner ID, such as sub ID’s and mobile parameters.
-However, there is no singular value that aids the server in determining which click the conversion is associated with when using this type of server-to-server tracking.
+Partner ID tracking is primarily used to manage offers with conversions that happen on a regular basis.
+You can view specific attributions associated with a click using a partner ID, such as sub-ID and mobile parameters.

 Transaction ID

-This variation of postback tracking is more commonly used for the tracking of clicks and conversions on an individual basis.
+This variation of postback tracking is commonly used for the tracking of clicks and conversions on an individual basis.
 A transaction ID is a unique identification code that is created when a lead clicks on a particular offer.

 Pros and cons of server-to-server tracking

-1. Data control
+1. Enhanced data control

 2. Privacy compliance

-3. Cross channel resilience
+3. Cross-channel resilience

 4. Accurate mobile tracking